 - In the time of COVID, how should you prepare?
 See current CDC guidelines here.
 Current St. Luke’s public health guidance is printed on the front of each Sunday bulletin (see the Sunday Morning Worship page for bulletins.)

 - What to wear?
 There is no recommended style.
-People attending our services may wear anything from semi-formal wear to business casual to informal.
+People attending our services may wear anything from casual to dressy.
+Come as you are and as you are comfortable!

 - For directions to St. Luke’s, see the map at the bottom of any page on this site.

 - Once you are here, parking is readily available around and behind the buildings, with spots specifically marked for visitors who wish to use one.

 - Information about key features of the buildings may be found here.

 - Once inside the foyer, you will be met by either a host or an usher.
 Your host can introduce you to others and provide a guide to important facilities.
 An usher will provide you with a bulletin and help you find a seat if you require assistance.